colindean/talks/eight_easy_steps/eight_easy_steps.md

 # How to play all biased when you're really a hypocrite

+1. I have avoided pairing with someone because I knew it would slow me down.
+1. I have merged code without really looking at it because I knew it would slow us down to have another round of rework.
+1. I have gotten offtopic in meetings and I have let others go offtopic so I could continue working on the thing I was doing instead of paying attention.

 --

 # How to hate God when you're a prayer and a spiritualist